 When buying a tumble dryer, capacity is one of the first factors most people will consider.
-The majority of us will buy a medium-sized machine, with a capacity of 6-7 kg.
+The most popular tumble dryers have a capacity of 8 or 9 kg.
 Compact machines are also available with a reduced capacity for those struggling for space, and those with a larger family might prefer a machine with a much bigger capacity.

 Does a Tumble Dryer’s Capacity Refer to Wet or Dry Washing?